emmaglorypraise/Blog-posts/cli2zf28r001o09l2hud5d3ld.md

 ## Conclusion

 Understanding the different layers in the blockchain ecosystem is crucial for comprehending decentralized applications and Web3 projects.
-By working together, these layers create a comprehensive blockchain framework with immense potential to revolutionize industries.
+By working together, these layers create a comprehensive blockchain ecosystem with immense potential to revolutionize industries.
 Exploring and harnessing the capabilities of each layer will be vital to driving innovation and shaping the future of decentralized technologies.

 Thanks for reading!